ucrdatacenter/ucrdatacenter.github.io/apprenticeship/scraping.md

 In the following we will work towards solving a hypothetical problem:

 > You’re starting a new liberal arts college, and there is one big
-> unresolved question: what should be the school colors?
+> unresolved question: what should the school colors be?
 You want to
 > pick a nice set of colors, but you worry that some other colleges
 > already use the same color scheme, and therefore your branding will be
-> easily confused with the brand of existing colleges.
-Therefore you
+> easily confused with existing colleges.
+Therefore you want to choose
-> want to make sure to choose unpopular colors so your new college can
+> unpopular colors so your new college can stand out from the hundreds
-> stand out from the hundreds of existing liberal arts colleges.
+> of existing liberal arts colleges.
+Unfortunately, there’s no
-> Unfortunately, there’s no comprehesive database of the school colors
+> comprehesive database of the school colors of liberal arts colleges.
-> of liberal arts colleges, although this information usually shows up
+> However, this information usually shows up on the fact sheet of each
-> on the fact sheet of each college’s Wikipedia page.
-In addition,
+> college’s Wikipedia page.
+In addition, Wikipedia also has a list of
-> Wikipedia also has a list of all LAS colleges in the US (see
+> all LAS colleges in the US (see
 > [here](https://en.wikipedia.org/wiki/List_of_liberal_arts_colleges_in_the_United_States)).

 ## Scrape the fact sheet of a single college